S&P warns cuts loom for G20 nations on health costs

 If no reforms are adopted, healthcare-related credit downgrades would likely start within three years, eventually leading to an increase in the number of junk-rated countries as of 2020, the study showed.

-Byun Yanggyu, director of macroeconomics at the Korea Economic Research Institute, warned developed nations will eventually become the victims of their social safety nets.
+Byun Yanggyu, director of macroeconomics at the Korea Economic Research Institute warned developed nation will eventually become the victims of their social safety nets.

 "The more developed countries get, the more complicated their welfare structures become.
-In order to cover all necessary means in terms of welfare, spending elsewhere will have to shift there," he told Reuters.
+In order to cover all necessary means in terms of welfare, spending elsewhere will have to shift there," Byun told Reuters.

 "I believe our country is headed more so in that direction...and it will dull our production in the end," he said.
 "There is a bigger chance that developed countries will be subject to a downgrade from this point of view."